 Jonathan and Callie Rich have their hands full.
 With six young children and a growing real estate business to run, you’d think that they wouldn’t have much time for thinking strategically about giving.

-But with their Giving Fund, they’re able to build strategic generosity through their business.
+But with their Giving Fund (also known as a donor-advised fund), they’re able to build strategic generosity through their business.
 In the process, J. Rich Atlanta and their clients are helping everyone from adoptive families to thirsty Ethiopian villagers and Syrian refugees to lead full lives, too.

 While their days are vibrant and fulfilling today, daily life a decade ago was very different.
 At 25 years old, Jonathan found himself struggling with an undiagnosed autoimmune disorder, which hit him worst right when their first son was born.
 Jonathan says, “I was short of breath and could barely get out of bed.
 I was having hallucinations, blurry vision, and my knees were so swollen that I couldn’t even bend them.”
 He tried all types of conventional and alternative treatments with no results.